armadaproject/armada/docs/production-install.md

 #### Persistent config

-Building on the to the config file above.
+Building on the config file above.
 If you store the config file as `$HOME/.armadactl`

 This file will automatically be picked up and used by `armadactl`.